morganthomas/winning-arguments/winning-arguments.md

 Note: "**A** if and only if **B**" means the same as "if **A** then **B** and if **B** then **A**."

 Theories of truth based on the T-schema been worked on by many people, including (for example) Alfred Tarski and Crispin Wright.
-One popular theory is that the T-schema explains the meaning of the word "true" by stating the fundamental rule governing the usage of the word "true."
+One popular theory, [Horwich's minimalism](https://en.wikipedia.org/wiki/Deflationary_theory_of_truth#Horwich.27s_minimalism), is that the T-schema explains the meaning of the word "true" by stating the fundamental rule governing the usage of the word "true."

 If the T-schema is a definition of "true," then it is what we can call an "axiomatic definition."
 An axiomatic definition of a word defines the meaning of the word by giving some statements involving the word that are true by the definition of the word.